Is Climate Change Dead?

 By Carol Crenna

-Andrew Weaver is now running for the Green Party as candidate for Victoria’s Oak Bay-Gordon Head area in the May 14 provincial election in BC.
-He says he is running to “work to fight fairly but passionately for economic, social and environmental sustainability, and to ensure that evidence forms the basis of decision-making rather than decisions forming the basis of evidence-making.”
+Weaver’s campaign strategy stated, “I will work to fight fairly but passionately for economic, social and environmental sustainability, and to ensure that evidence forms the basis of decision-making rather than decisions forming the basis of evidence-making.”

 Here Weaver gives pointed remarks on what we can, or can’t, do to change the weather.
 Forget discussing “climate.”
 We’re talking about basic survival in 100 years.